 Olagbegi, as Royal Father was influential, celebrated and dignified.
 It was their joint influence, (Olagbegi and Ajasin) that made the Action Group to be inaugurated in 1951 at the Olowo’s Palace.
 On the 6th of September, 1980, Ajasin as Governor of Ondo State, appointed Justice T.A Oluwole, to continue where Morgan in 1977, as Chairman of the Owo Chieftaincy Review Commission, stopped.
 Oluwole submitted his Report in February 1981, without reinstating Sir Olagbegi as the Olowo.

-During his 25yrs exile, Olagbegi was referred to as Sir Olateru Olagbegi because he was knighted by the Queen Elizabeth II in 1960 for his services to the British Empire.
+During his 25-year exile, Olagbegi was referred to as Sir Olateru Olagbegi because he was knighted by Queen Elizabeth II in 1960 for his services to the British Empire.
 On the 5th of February, 1981, Sir Olagbegi filed a suit at the Akure High Court, challenging his deposition order in 1968.
 He was represented by Chief Rotimi Williams S.A.N, ably supported by other lawyers, including Olagbegi’s son- Victor Folagbade Olagbegi.

 He averred that the order which first suspended him in 1966 and deposed him in 1968, was unconstitutional and illegal.
-Olateru-Olagbegi II lost this case on the ground that the 1979 Constitution does not have provision to review a Right that was stale and that Olateru ought to have challenged his deposition then and not to have waited for 15 years to seek redress.
+Olateru-Olagbegi II lost this case on the grounds that the 1979 Constitution does not have a provision to review a Right that was stale and that Olateru ought to have challenged his deposition then and not to have waited for 15 years to seek redress.

 The Presiding Judge and then Chief Judge of Ondo State, Justice Olakunle Orojo struck out Olagbegi’s application, with a N1000 cost against him.
-Prince Folagbade Olagbegi, the lawyer son of Olateru, called to the Bar in 1968, appealed the matter before Justice Mamman Nasir, who was the President of the Appellate Court and with other Justices- B.O Kareem S.J, Eteh S, J.A Agbaje and B. Okagbo.
-In the Lead Judgment of Justice Mamman Nasir, he upheld the Judgment of the Lower Court, that the 1979 Constitution had no retrospective effect to deprive the incumbent Olowo- Oba Joseph Adekola Ogunoye and the government of their right.
+Prince Folagbade Olagbegi, the lawyer son of Olateru, called to the Bar in 1968 and appealed the matter before Justice Mamman Nasir, who was the President of the Appellate Court and with other Justices- B.O Kareem S.J, Eteh S, J.A Agbaje and B. Okagbo.
+In the Lead Judgment of Justice Mamman Nasir, he upheld the Judgment of the Lower Court, that the 1979 Constitution had no retrospective effect to deprive the incumbent Olowo-Oba Joseph Adekola Ogunoye and the government of their right.
 The Appeal Court further awarded the cost of N800 against Olateru-Olagbegi as Appellant, thus ending the legal battles to secure the return of Olagbegi to the Royal stool.

 Oba Joseph Adekola Ogunoye was a Monarch, believed to be endowed with mystical, mythical, and magical powers.
-Oba Adekola Ogunoye was a no nonsense man.
+Oba Adekola Ogunoye was a no-nonsense man.
 If he cursed, the same would come to pass.
 At a time, a man beat up his wife, at Ehin Ogbe and the wife came to report to Olowo, who invited the husband to His Palace.
 He came in, but stood at the entrance of the Palace and said yes!?
 The Palace chief then told him to kneel down in obeisance to the Olowo, but he refused, claiming that his own Oba has not returned; (apparently referring to the deposed Olagbegi).
 He then used abusive words against the Olowo.
 The Monarch, apparently angered by the blatant show of disregard and disrespect to the Royal stool, cursed him and said he would be killed by a Buffalo.
 On the fifth day after this statement, a Buffalo killed him.

 The Igogo festival is usually held annually in Owo in September and lasts for about 17 days.
-During this festival, the Olowo dresses in Coral Beads Crown and in addition, plaits his hair like a woman and dances round the city.
-Olowo Ogunoye, was so frightened of the eventual come back of Olateru-Olagbegi to the throne and would not, most times, hold the Igogo festival, because of the belief that, perhaps, whilst dancing around the city, Olagbegi would have taken over the palace.
-Such was the level of mutual distrust, antagonisms, and fears that pervaded the city of Owo during 25 years of Oba Ogunoye as Olowo.
+During this festival, the Olowo dresses in Coral Beads Crown and in addition, plaits his hair like a woman and dances around the city.
+Olowo Ogunoye, was so frightened of the eventual comeback of Olateru-Olagbegi to the throne and would not, most times, hold the Igogo festival, because of the belief that, perhaps, whilst dancing around the city, Olagbegi would have taken over the palace.
+Such was the level of mutual distrust, antagonisms, and fears that pervaded the city of Owo during the 25 years of Oba Ogunoye as Olowo.

 OBA OLATERU OLAGBEGI BACK TO THE THRONE AFTER 25 YEARS